Contact

 Nathan Webb, Associate Architect of Lungfish Architects

-Upon approaching the school, the main administration pavilion will welcome its pupils and teachers by offering all the central services and preparation facilities required by teachers to lead their classes and provide respite.
+Upon approaching the school, the main administration pavilion welcomes its pupils and teachers by offering all the central services and preparation facilities required by teachers to lead their classes and provide respite.
 Additionally, a central and accessible library is available to all pupils and serves as a space for before- and after-school clubs, where children can gather.
-The main hall and kitchen pavilion provide the school with a larger gathering space suitable for lunches, plus indoor PE classes, and whole school assemblies.
+The main hall and kitchen pavilion provide the school with a larger gathering space suitable for lunches, indoor PE classes, and whole school assemblies.

 This new primary school will draw on its surroundings and will be steeped in forest school philosophy, teaching and learning, whilst also following the statutory framework for the early years foundation stage and national curriculum.